Skip to main content

 • Only one Cloud Archive license can be attached to a camera.
 Cloud Archive licenses cannot be combined or stacked.

-When cloud archive is enabled on a camera, and the camera is online, the data flow will follow the standard path: local and remote viewing devices will pull video directly from the camera's edge storage.
-A backup video file is stored in the cloud but not utilized in this case.
+When cloud archive is enabled on a camera and the camera is online, the data flow will follow the standard path: local and remote viewing devices will retrieve video directly from the camera's edge storage.
+In this scenario, a backup video file is stored in the cloud but is not used.

-When the camera is offline, or the timestamp for the video file exceeds the camera's edge storage capacity, all video will be viewed as a remote stream, with the viewing devices retrieving video data from the cloud.
+When the camera is offline or the timestamp of the video file exceeds the camera's edge storage capacity, all video will be streamed remotely, with viewing devices retrieving the video data from the cloud.

 Cloud Archive Architecture